DataDog/dd-trace-rb/docs/GettingStarted.md

 2. Install the gem with `bundle install`

-3. You can configure, override, or disable any specific integration settings by also adding a [Rails Manual Configuration](#rails-manual-configuration) file.
+3. You can configure, override, or disable any specific integration settings by also adding a Rails manual instrumentation configuration file (next).

 #### Manual instrumentation